frealmyr/nix-config/docs/README.md

-Welcome to my Nix on MacOS rabbit hole, enjoy your slow decent into madness.
+My Nix on MacOS rabbit hole. _Are you certain whatever you're doing is worth it?_

 > [!IMPORTANT]
-> If you are only on the edge and looking ~~into the abyss~~ nix, then I recommend having a look at the [following FAQ](https://github.com/hlissner/dotfiles/tree/master?tab=readme-ov-file#frequently-asked-questions).
+> If you are only on the edge and looking ~~into the abyss~~ Nix, read the [following FAQ](https://github.com/hlissner/dotfiles/tree/master?tab=readme-ov-file#frequently-asked-questions).

-#### Excues I tell myself for overly complicating my MacOS workstation:
+#### Excues I tell myself:

   - Make use of [nixpkgs](https://search.nixos.org/packages) for package management.
   - Make use of flakes for project packages.
   - Ditch the security nightmare that is `asdf`.
-  - One-stop-shop for configuring my workstation.
-    - Replace a bunch of ansible playbooks.
-    - Ditch bare git dotfiles repo for home folder.
+  - No more seperate bare git repository for dotfiles.
-    - Differences between hosts can be overlayed on top of a base configuration.
+  - Overlaying small changes for hosts on top of a base config.

-## Quick Start
+### Quick Start

 1. Install `git` on MacOS.